Visit

 Trails and grounds are open daily year-round, from dawn to dusk

-View and download the trail map.
 The trail is open year-round, dawn to dusk.
-It is approximately a 1.5 mile loop trail (30-45 minutes round trip to the river and back) and gently slopes through fields and woods.
+It is approximately a 1.5 mile loop (allow 30-45 minutes) and gently slopes through fields and woods.
 The short path to the shore is slightly steeper uneven terrain.
-Frances Perkins Center does our best to maintain the trails for all seasons; however, please be mindful of any large roots or branches, especially after storms.
-Please leave the area undisturbed including remnants of the brick making on the shoreline.
+Please be mindful of any large roots or branches, especially after storms.

-Leashed pets are welcome to explore the trails with you, since they are owned and maintained by the Frances Perkins Center; however, according to federal regulations, pets are prohibited from the grounds near the home, inside the buildings, and on guided programs.
-If you want to enjoy the trails with your leashed pet, please walk directly from the parking lot to the trail head.
+Leashed pets are welcome on the trail, which are owned and maintained by the Frances Perkins Center; however, according to federal regulations, pets are prohibited from the lawns surrounding the homestead, inside the buildings, and on guided programs.

-• Consider your fitness level before hiking
+Consider your fitness level before hiking.

-• Swimming is not recommended in the river
+Swimming is not recommended in the river.

 Heritage Tourism